caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * The *latency* is unmodified
   * The *throughput* is higher
   * Adding resgisters to cut combinatorial logic
-  * Each new register add a bit of latency and increase de power consumption
+  * Each new register add a bit of latency and increase the power consumption
   * **Dependencies** slow down the possibility of pipelining
     * To detect dependencies we can simply have a look to the destination registers of intermediaire registers and verify that they are not needed